eProsima/WebSocket-SH/README.md

     * `security`: If this field is not present, a secure TLS endpoint will be created.
 If the special value `none` is written, a TCP *WebSocket server* will be set up.
     * `cert`: The *X.509* certificate that the *server* should use.
-This field is mandatory if security is enabled.
+This field is mandatory if `security` is enabled.
     * `key`: A path to the file containing the public key used to verify credentials with the specified certificate.
-If security is enabled, this field must exist and must be filled in properl.
+If `security` is enabled, this field must exist and must be filled in properly.
     * `authentication`: It is a list of `policies`.
 Each policy accepts the following keys:
-      * `secret`: When using **MAC** *(Message Authentication Code)* method for verification, this field allows to set the secret used to authenticate a message coming from the sender.
+      * `secret`: When using **MAC** *(Message Authentication Code)* method for verification, this field allows to set the secret used to authenticate the client requesting a connection to the server.
       * `pubkey`: Path to a file containing a **PEM** encoded public key.

       > **_NOTE:_** Either a `secret` or a `pubkey` is required.